Wednesday, August 16, 2023

 Curtis ran a post corner route, and Watt’s pass met the receiver near the sideline with Curtis inside the 5-yard line.
 After making the catch, with so little time left, Curtis instinctively dived toward the pylon at the goal line, arms stretched out in front of him, thinking an immediate score would preserve some valuable seconds on the clock.

 Whitewater defensive back Jared Kiesow put a solid hit on Curtis during the receiver’s dive, hoping to down Curtis before the ball crossed the goal line.
-Upon impact, the ball jarred free from Curtis’ hands, and it simply stuck into the turf.
+Upon impact, the ball jarred free from Curtis’ hands, and it simply stuck to the turf.
 No bounce, no spin.
 And it stayed in bounds.

 Game officials made no indication the play was over, so Whitewater safety Steve McCollum, Kiesow’s teammate, picked up the ball and ran with it for nine yards on what would be ruled a fumble and recovery return.
 Once McCollum’s return ended at the 11-yard line, the play was blown dead with 1 minute and 43 seconds left on the clock.